AllenNeuralDynamics/aind-data-schema/docs/base/core/quality_control.md

 ### Curations

-If you find yourself computing a value for something smaller than an entire modality of data in an asset you are performing *curation*, i.e. you are determining the status of a subset of a modality in the data asset.
-We provide the [CurationMetric](#curationmetric) and [ElementCurationMetric](#elementcurationmetric) models for this purpose.
+We define quality control as being about the quality of the data asset -- the electrophysiology data, imaging data, etc. When you find yourself computing metrics at the level of *entities* in the data, like a neuron or region of interest, you are performing *curation*.
+We provide the [CurationMetric](#curationmetric) model for this purpose.
 You should put a dictionary in the `CurationMetric.value` field that contains a mapping between the subsets (usually neurons, ROIs, channels, etc) and their values.

-The difference between the two options is that:

-- [CurationMetric](#curationmetric) expects a single dictionary to describe the curation and any update to the curation requires writing a new copy of the entire dictionary.
-This makes `CurationMetric` best suited to curations that act on multiple elements of the data asset at once, for example: splitting and combining clusters after spike sorting.
-- [ElementCurationMetric](#elementcurationmetric) should be used when each element of a data asset has its own curation and these can change over time.
-Instead of accepting just one dictionary, the `ElementCurationMetric.value` wraps each element's curation data in an outer dictionary that is split by elements.
-This makes updating a single element's curation more efficient.
+Note that the `CurationMetric.value` accepts a list of dictionaries.
+The outer list is used to track the *history* of curation and should match the length of the `CurationMetric.curation_history` field.
+The `.value` field is compressed during serialization

 ### Tags